 If our legal department determines that a transaction or relationship is a related person transaction requiring compliance with the policy, our Chief Legal Officer is required to present to the Audit Committee all relevant facts and circumstances relating to the related person transaction.
 Any proposed transaction that has been identified as a Related Person Transaction may be consummated or materially amended only following approval by the Audit Committee in accordance with the provisions of our policy.
 No director may participate in approval of a related person transaction for which he or she is a related person.
-In the event that advance Audit Committee approval of a Related Person Transaction requiring approval is not feasible, then the transaction may be preliminarily entered into by management upon prior approval by the chair of the Audit Committee, subject to ratification of the transaction by the Audit Committee at the Audit Committee's next regularly scheduled meeting; provided that if the Audit Committee's ratification is not forthcoming management shall make all reasonable efforts to cancel or annul such related person transaction.
-Any related person transaction, if not a related person transaction when originally consummated, or if not initially identified as a related person transaction prior to consummation, shall be submitted to the Audit Committee for review and ratification at the Audit Committee's next regularly scheduled meeting upon the recognition.
-The Audit Committee shall consider whether to ratify and continue, amend and ratify, or terminate and rescind such related person transaction and if the Audit Committee's ratification is not forthcoming management shall make all reasonable efforts to cancel or annul such related person transaction
+In the event that advance Audit Committee approval of a Related Person Transaction requiring approval is not feasible, then the transaction may be preliminarily entered into by management upon prior approval by the chair of the Audit Committee, subject to ratification of the transaction by the Audit Committee at the Audit Committee's next regularly scheduled meeting; provided that if the Audit Committee's ratification is not forthcoming management shall make all reasonable efforts to cancel or annul such related person transaction prior to consummation, shall be submitted to the Audit Committee for review and ratification at the Audit Committee's next regularly scheduled meeting upon the recognition.
+The Audit Committee shall consider whether to ratify and continue, amend and ratify, or terminate and rescind such related person transaction and if the Audit Committee's ratification is not forthcoming management shall make all reasonable efforts to cancel or annul such related person transaction person transaction and if the Audit Committee's ratification is not forthcoming management shall make all reasonable efforts to cancel or annul such related person transaction person transaction and if the Audit Committee's ratification is not forthcoming management shall make all reasonable efforts to cancel or annul such related person transaction and if the Audit Committee's ratification is not forthcoming m